Skyline Drive: Thornton Gap to Swift Run Gap

 Past here, Skyline Drive continues along a southerly track.
 At the Milam Gap Parking, a trail leads east to the Rapidan Camp, where President Herbert Hoover had a summer residence from 1929 to 1932.
 The road passes Hazeltop before it passes through Bootens Gap, where it straddles the boundary of Page and Greene counties.
-The roadway traverses Bush Mountain before coming to Bearface Mountain Parking at Bearface Mountain.
+The roadway traverses Bush Mountain before coming to Bearfence Mountain Parking at Bearfence Mountain.
 Skyline Drive continues to the south to Lewis Mountain, where a campground, picnic grounds, lodging, and restrooms are located.
 The road heads along the border between Rockingham and Greene counties as it runs southerly.
 The drive continues to the south-southwest and reaches South River, which is home to restrooms and picnic grounds.
 The roadway heads southwest and comes to an interchange with US 33 at the Swift Run Gap Entrance Station, which is situated in Swift Run Gap east of Elkton and west of Stanardsville.